tkinetik1/sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: sample application test with Github Desktop

 This is the sample application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/)